DigitalNomad1001/payment-starter-kit/README.md

 docker service ps --no-trunc connext_chainsaw
 ```

-- Check that the hub is up by polling localhost:3000
+- Check that the hub is up by polling localhost:3000:

 ```bash
 curl http://localhost:3000
 ```

-- Connect to the database to execute manual queries
+- Connect to the database to execute manual queries:

 ```bash
 npm run db